Emmanuel Macron to end France's state of emergency

 "These freedoms are the precondition of the existence of a strong democracy," he said.

 France has been in a state of emergency since the Paris terror attack which killed 130 people in November 2015.
-Macron said it would be lifted in t but did not specify a date.
+Macron said it would be lifted it but did not specify a date.

 Earlier in his speech, Macron proposed cutting the size of the country's parliament by a third.